 Build a better mousetrap, and the world will beat a path to your door explained

-"Build a better mousetrap, and the world will beat a path to your door" is a phrase that may have originated, in a different form, with Ralph Waldo Emerson.[1]
-[2] It is unknown who wrote the phrase as it was popularized.
-The phrase is a metaphor about the power of innovation.
+"Build a better mousetrap, and the world will beat a path to your door" is a metaphor about the power of innovation.
+It originated, in a somewhat different form, with Ralph Waldo Emerson.[1]
+[2] The epigram as known today, which specifies "mousetrap", probably also originated with Emerson, although the evidence for this is indirect.[3]

 Origin